MorrisCastro04/holbertonschool-higher_level_programming/python-data_structures/README.md

 task 10: finds all multiples of 2 in a list

 task 11: deletes the item at a specific position in a list without .pop

+task 12: switch value of a and b